 On the other hand, you could spend well over $100,000 on any number of luxury cars that will take you from zero to 60 MPH in under four seconds, blow cold air up your keister in August, and make Nirvana sound like they were riding in the back seat.

 Kitchens and baths are the same.
 Vinyl sheet flooring, laminate counters, and my-old-toilet-is-good-enough-for-me plumbing fixtures has one price tag while heated tile floors, a steam shower, and slab counters comes with another.

-Typical Master Bathroom: $40,000-60,000, including custom cabinets, slab counters, new plumbing and lighting fixtures, tile flooring, custom tile shower and paint.
+Typical Main Bathroom: $50,000-120,000, including custom cabinets, slab counters, new plumbing and lighting fixtures, tile flooring, heated floors, custom tile showers, shower glass, maybe a steam shower, and paint.

 Will a remodel improve my home’s value?